Bunding: Unwanted water build-up and removal

 Oil floats on water and, if still clean enough to see through, has a different refractive index than the water below, making the oil/water interface difficult to judge.
 This makes manual pumping difficult and unsafe.
 Removing the entire contents for disposal as hazardous waste is expensive and environmentally unacceptable.
 However, in the UK at least, the latest regulations require some formal method to be put in place for the removal of the rainwater.
 One of the systems recommended is an automatic pump system which is able to discriminate between oil and water.
 A good system should work continuously and automatically and must fail to safety (e.g. not pumping).
 It should also provide alarms for conditions such as high water (indicative of pump or system failure) and high oil to warn that action to skim off the waste oil should now be done.
 These automatic pump systems are usually referred to as "BundGuards".

 Anti-noise

 In the UK, manmade earthwork structures are sometimes constructed around housing developments, especially near industrial sites.
 The mounds of earth with vegetation (normally shrubs and trees) diminish the noise from the industrial site.
 The bunds then create a more natural landscape instead of thick or high barriers.
 They can be built in curved or sinuous forms, depending on the landscape.

 Bunds are also used to protect housing from noisy transport routes such as motorways and railways.

 Re-greening

-Bunds can be used to hold rainwater in lightly sloping plains that have lost vegetation due to drought and overgrazing.
-The semi-circular bunds will hold the rainwater giving it time to penetrate the soil and rehydrate the seeds in the ground.
+Allegedly bunds can be used to hold rainwater in lightly sloping plains that have lost vegetation due to drought and overgrazing.
+According to this theory, semi-circular bunds will hold the rainwater giving it time to penetrate the soil and rehydrate the seeds in the ground.